it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Architectural_Maturity_Index/SSAM_Rubric.md

 ## Depth

 Component is segregated from other components and reusable inside other components.
 Components are complimentary to provide a consistent, layered defense for the overall system.
-There should are not be multiple versions or flavors variations of the security service component unless absolutely necessary.
+There should not be multiple versions or flavors variations of the security service component unless absolutely necessary.

   - 0 – Components coverage is lacking and/or haphazardly applied